+447961-000-149

 Practice, learn new skills, and gain experience!

 It can be a very good idea to practice what you have learnt on your training with real life learners.
-You don't have to be an ADI or PDI to teach, you just need to have one person/one driver that you can add to your existing insurance policy as a second named driver, so that you can get the practice and gain experience in doing what you love best with real people!
-Just remember, you cannot charge a lesson fee for helping others to drive unless you're sponsored on a trainee license or an ADI.
+You don't have to be a fully qualified ADI to teach, you just need to have one person/one driver that you can add to your existing insurance policy as a second named driver, so that you can get the practice and gain experience in doing what you love best with real people, and in a real life environment!
+Just remember, you cannot charge a lesson fee for helping others to drive unless you're sponsored on a trainee license with a franchise.

 This section of the learning hub explores lesson goals, lesson structure and GROW